 Continued financial support is contingent upon satisfactory progress toward research goals, the doctoral thesis plan and is subject to limitations described in Section II.4 below.
 Students who fail to maintain satisfactory progress as described in IV.5 will have their stipends terminated.
 The thesis adviser will issue a written warning to the student at least one pay period before initiating action to terminate his/her stipend.
 This warning must also be communicated to the Graduate Studies Committee and the department chair.
+The student

+Committee and the department chair.
 The student can appeal the stipend termination by requesting a review of his/her research progress by the thesis committee before financial support is terminated.
 The decision of the thesis committee is final.